operasoftware/devopera/blog/_posts/2015-08-03-on-a-moratorium-on-new-browser-features.md

 Modern Standards are all about explaining the platform to simplify development, and ensuring a solid, understandable foundation upon which to build.

 This is built on a design philosophy called the Extensible Web Manifesto.
-It’s too much to explore here, buttThe Chair of the W3C Extensible Web Community Group, Brian Kardell, wrote us an article about it called [Sex, Houdini and the Extensible Web](https://dev.opera.com/articles/houdini/).
+It’s too much to explore here, but The Chair of the W3C Extensible Web Community Group, Brian Kardell, wrote us an article about it called [Sex, Houdini and the Extensible Web](https://dev.opera.com/articles/houdini/).

 ## Immediacy